cosmos/ibc-rs/CONTRIBUTING.md

    the anticipated release (e.g. `release/v0.18.0`) and open a **draft PR**.
 3. Bump all relevant versions in the codebase to the new version and push these changes to the release PR.
 This includes:
-   1. `crates/ibc/Cargo.toml` files (making sure dependencies' versions are updated too).
+   1. `crates/ibc/Cargo.toml` file (making sure dependencies' versions are updated too).
    2. `crates/ibc/lib.rs` files documentation references' `html_root_url`
       parameters must point to the new version.